 Woodedge is one of the premier show grounds in southern New Jersey, and is noted for the superb footing in the show rings.

-Woodedge also hosts several competitions each year at the Horse Park of New Jersey in Stone Tavern, Monmouth County.
+Woodedge also hosts several competitions each year at the Gloucester County Dream Park in Logan Township.

 For a Woodedge Horse Show entry form, click on the "Prize List" for the appropriate show below.

 Online entry, up-to-date schedules, and entry counts are available at horseshowing.com .

 UPCOMING SHOW SCHEDULE

 QUICK-LINK QR CODES TO DOWNLOAD PRIZE LISTS AS PDFS